 To complete your tour of Cork, the best finishing point is the most southwesterly tip of the country, Mizen Head.
 The harsh rocky coastline, carved by the Atlantic Ocean, is a spectacular sight at any time of year.
 The headland is home to a vast array of birdlife and wildflowers making it particularly picturesque.
 Fastnet Rock, just 4.5 miles southwest of Mizen Head, is often called Ireland’s Teardrop.
 This would have been the last land mass seen by emigrants on their way to America down through the centuries.

-To start planning your private driver, chauffeur tour of Cork, contact Tom or Laura from VIP Chauffeur today.
+To start planning your private driver, chauffeur tour of Cork, contact Tom from VIP Chauffeur today.
 Let’s get started on planning your perfect, tailor made trip around Ireland.